-This course has three aims: 1) to introduce students to key themes in philosophy, particularly metaphysics and epistemology, and in so doing to show how an apparently abstruse discipline is of surprising relevance to our lives; 2) to provide students with essential tools for understanding the nature of logical reasoning and evaluating arguments; 3) to sharpen students’ abilities to express themselves clearly and cogently, in writing and especially in speaking.
-The course includes asynchronous work, which students are expected to complete between class sessions.
+This course has three aims: 1) to introduce students to key themes in philosophy – particularly in metaphysics and epistemology – and, in so doing, to show how an apparently abstruse discipline is of surprising relevance to our lives; 2) to provide students with essential tools for understanding the nature of logical reasoning and evaluating arguments; 3) to sharpen students’ abilities to express themselves clearly and cogently, in writing and especially in speaking.
+The course includes asynchronous work, which students are expected to complete between class sessions

-Alex Rigas holds an M.A. and an M.Phil. in philosophy from Columbia University.
-His research has been mainly in 19th- and 20th-century European philosophy, especially Martin Heidegger.
-He has taught at Columbia and New York University, and his teaching interests include political, social, and legal philosophy, ethics, and metaphysics and epistemology.
+Alex Rigas has an M.Phil. in philosophy from Columbia University.
+His primary research interests are in 19th- and 20th-century European philosophy, especially Martin Heidegger’s thought.
+His teaching interests include political, social, and legal philosophy, ethics, and metaphysics and epistemology.
+He has taught at Columbia University and New York University.
 Alex believes that philosophy matters to and is for everyone.
-He currently works as a tutor in college and high school humanities and social sciences.
+He works as a tutor and specializes in standardized test preparation and in the humanities and social sciences (secondary and tertiary).

 Specific course details such as topics, activities, hours, and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.